-This proxy statement is being furnished to you in connection with the solicitation of proxies by the Board of Directors of Ocwen Financial Corporation ("Ocwen," the "Company," "we," "us," or "our") for use at our 2022 Annual Meeting of Shareholders (the "Annual Meeting") and at any postponement or adjournment of this meeting.
-The approximate date on which this proxy statement, the proxy card and other accompanying materials are first being sent or given to shareholders is April 18, 2022.
-The Annual Meeting will be held on Wednesday, May 25, 2022, at 9:00 a.m., Eastern Daylight Time, for the purposes listed in the Notice of Annual Meeting of Shareholders.
-In light of continuing COVID-19 health concerns, we will again be hosting this year's Annual Meeting via live audiocast on the Internet at www.virtualshareholdermeeting.com/OCN2022.
-It remains the desire of the Board of Directors to return to in-person meetings as soon as it is safe to do so, and our decision to hold this year's Annual Meeting in a virtual format does not represent a change in our shareholder engagement philosophy.
+This proxy statement is being furnished to you in connection with the solicitation of proxies by the Board of Directors of Ocwen Financial Corporation ("Ocwen," the "Company," "we," "us," or "our") for use at our 2023 Annual Meeting of Shareholders (the "Annual Meeting") and at any postponement or adjournment of this meeting.
+The approximate date on which this proxy statement, the proxy card and other accompanying materials are first being sent or given to shareholders is April 17, 2023.
+The Annual Meeting will be held on Tuesday, May 23, 2023, at 9:00 a.m., Eastern Daylight Time, for the purposes listed in the Notice of Annual Meeting of Shareholders.
+We will be hosting this year's Annual Meeting via live audiocast on the Internet at www.virtualshareholdermeeting.com/OCN2023.
 If you are interested in participating in the virtual meeting, voting or submitting questions at that time, please see "Annual Meeting Participation" below for further details.
 You will not be able to attend the Annual Meeting physically in person.
 For purposes of attendance at the Annual Meeting, all references herein to "present," "participate," or "in person," shall mean virtually present at the Annual Meeting.